ibm-cloud-docs/openwhisk/openwhisk_watson_texttospeech.md

 {:screen: .screen}
 {:pre: .pre}

-# Using the Watson Text to Speech package
+# Watson: Text to Speech package
 {: #openwhisk_catalog_watson_texttospeech}

 The `/whisk.system/watson-textToSpeech` package offers a convenient way to call Watson APIs to convert the text into speech.